breezeight/nicola_blog/docs/dev/django/django-settings-best-practices-explanation.md

 More in detail the Django community convention is:

 * Keep all configuration in one place, the Django Settings Mechanism.
 To do this a Django project should set all the configurable setting using the **Django Settings Mechanism**.
-* To adhere to the convention all your code and 3rd party code should read the configuration from the Django Settings Mechanism directly or indirectly with some helper functions or wrapper class (Example:[django-rest-framework-example](#django-rest-framework-example),... ).
+* To adhere to the convention all your code and 3rd party code should read the configuration from the Django Settings Mechanism directly or indirectly with some helper functions or wrapper class ,... ).
 * DevOps team and Developers should be able to define all the configuration without changing the code using Django Settings Mechanism.
 When needed they can **read environment variables** but this should be made from the settings files.